 Meet some of our instructors throughout the country

-Mark KurzinskiRetired Navy Pilot turned Drone Business Owner and Instructor
+Mark KurzinskiRetired Naval Officer turned Drone Business Owner and Instructor Learn More Mark Kurzinski

-DARTdrones is the leading nationwide drone training and is the first to offer an exclusive webinar answering any questions that you have about the FAA Part 107 Exam!
-This interactive webinar will review any questions or concerns you have about the exam – an industry FIRST!
-Once a month, one of our instructors will invite all FAA Part 107 Test Prep students to join them in a review session.
-The instructor will answer any questions and review some of the most difficult questions in the exam.
+DARTdrones is the leading nationwide drone training and is the first to offer an exclusive webinar answering any questions that you have about the FAA Part 107 Exam.
+This interactive webinar will review any questions or concerns you have about the exam.
+Once a month, our instructor will invite all FAA Part 107 Test Prep students to join them for a review session.
+The instructor will then answer any questions and review some of the most difficult questions in the exam.

 This course is designed for drone pilots who aim to use their drone for business purposes and want to pass the FAA Part 107 Airman Knowledge Exam.
 If you are flying for fun as a recreational drone pilot, you do not need to pass the Airman Knowledge Exam.

-We want to see our student succeed in passing the Part 107 exam.
-We want you to learn as much as you can in our class, which is why we limit the class to 15 students!
+We want you to learn as much as you can in our class, which is why we limit each class to 10 students.

 We love to hear from our customers!
 No class near you?
-Call us or fill our one of our contact forms and let us know where you would like to see us next!
-We typically schedule one class per month in each city about 10-12 weeks in advance of a class.
-Classes can sell out quickly, so we recommend booking as soon as you are ready to take a course!
+Contact us and let us know where you would like to see us next!
+DARTdrones’ schedules a few classes per year in each city about 3 months in advance of a class.
+Classes can sell out quickly, so we recommend booking as soon as you are ready to take a course.
 If your city is completely sold out, we recommend checking a nearby city, organizing a private group lesson (priced for 8 participants), or submitting a contact form as we do often have last minute cancellations.